learningequality/ka-lite/sphinx-docs/usermanual/userman_admin.rst

 -------------------
 Once you have successfully installed KA Lite, the installation script should give you a URL (http://127.0.0.1:8008/) to visit so that you can open KA Lite and login for the first time.

 Copy and paste the URL into a web browser.
-The KA Lite application should show up.  and login to KA Lite using the username and password you created during the installation process.
+The KA Lite application should show up.
+Then, login to KA Lite using the username and password you created during the installation process.

 * If you have forgotten the username/password combination, simply delete this version of KA Lite (delete the “ka-lite” folder that you downloaded during the installation guide steps for your system and then redo the installation steps in the Install Guide).
 If it is critical that you are able to login with your credentials, :doc:`../contact` and we can help you manually reset your login information.